milindasamaraweera/pubchemgrabber/README.md

 # pubchemgrabber

-An automated work-flow to retrieve and filter candidate sets based on RI pubchemgrabber allows...
+An automated work-flow to retrieve and filter candidate sets based on experimental RI

+pubchemgrabber allows...

 * Retrieve candidate using exact mass from PubChem Database